aws-powertools/powertools-lambda-typescript/docs/features/batch.md

     ```

 !!! note
     If `innerSchema` is used with DynamoDB streams, the schema will be applied to both the `NewImage` and the `OldImage` by default.
-If you want to have separate schema for both, you will need to extend the schema and use the full schema for parsing.
+If you want to have dedicated schemas, see the section below.

 #### Using full event schema